WebAssembly/design/Rationale.md

   language compiler to express its own types in terms of the basic machine types.
 This allows WebAssembly to present itself as a virtual ISA, and lets compilers target it as they would any other ISA.
-* These types are efficiently executed by all modern architectures.
+* These types are efficiently executed by all modern CPU architectures.
 * Smaller types (such as `i8` and `i16`) are usually no more efficient and in languages like C/C++ are only semantically meaningful for memory accesses since arithmetic get widened to `i32` or `i64`.
 Avoiding them at least for MVP